johann-solo/oliveandmango.github.io/_posts/blog/2016-12-24-greek-honey-cookies.md

 1. Bake for about 25 minutes or until dark golden brown

-1. Remove from oven and immediately dunk the cookies into the syrup - a few at a time for 10 seconds and remove with a slotted spoon and place on wire rack to cool
+1. Remove from oven and immediately dunk the cookies into the syrup &mdash; a few at a time for 10 seconds and remove with a slotted spoon and place on wire rack to cool

 1. Drizzle with more honey and chopped walnuts